ubergrape/grape-ds/docs/docs/color.md

 | <Swatch color="#074689"></Swatch> | `secondary-darker` | blue-70 | #074689 | 7,70,137
 | <Swatch color="#002040"></Swatch> | `secondary-darkest` | blue-90 | #002040 | 0,32,64
 #### Personal
+The personal color family is reserved for elements and content directly related to the interacting person, be it content or navigational elements or indicators.

 | Color | Token | Palette token | HEX | RGB
 | :-- | :-- | :-- | :-- | :-- |
 | <Swatch color="#feeded"></Swatch> | `personal-lightest` | pink-5 | #feeded | 254,237,237